-Art Basel Cities: Buenos Aires is a multiyear program of initiatives that celebrate the city’s thriving cultural ecosystem.
-Working with an array of local Cultural Partners, Art Basel Cities is bridging the international and Argentine artworlds through a series of professional collaborations, projects, and exchanges, amplifying Buenos Aires’s position as a cultural destination of choice.
+Art Basel Cities: Buenos Aires is a multiyear program of initiatives celebrating the city’s thriving cultural ecosystem.
+Working with an array of local cultural partners, Art Basel Cities hopes to bring together international and Argentine art communities through a series of professional collaborations, projects, and exchanges.

-This artwork has been realized with assistance from the Ministry of Ambient and Public Space of the City of Buenos Aires.
+This artwork was realized with assistance from the Ministry of Ambient and Public Space of the City of Buenos Aires.